hbragge-acn/openbsw/doc/README.md

 ## Building documentation with [`Doxygen`](https://www.doxygen.nl/)

-Using the settings file ``doc/Doxyfile``,
-`Doxygen` will generate documentation from formatted comments in C/C++ code in the subdirectories...
+Using the settings file ``doc/api/Doxyfile``, `Doxygen` will generate documentation from formatted comments in C/C++ code in the subdirectories...

 * ``libs/bsp``
 * ``libs/bsw``

-by running the following in the ``doc`` directory...
+by running the following in the ``doc/api`` directory...

 ```bash
 doxygen Doxyfile
 ```

-The entry point html file is found at `doc/doxygenOut/html/index.html`
+The entry point html file is found at `doc/api/doxygenOut/html/index.html`

-XML output is also generated in  `doc/doxygenOut/xml/` from which coverage information can be extracted using [`coverxygen`](https://github.com/psycofdj/coverxygen).
+XML output is also generated in  `doc/api/doxygenOut/xml/` from which coverage information can be extracted using [`coverxygen`](https://github.com/psycofdj/coverxygen).
 For example...

 ```bash
 $ python3 -m coverxygen --format summary --xml-dir doxygenOut/xml/ --src-dir .. --output -